aabbtree77/tensors/index.md

 ## Why Shankland?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
 A Lorentz-invariant operator is then constructed.
-It may serve as a quadratic form for the field, which in turn may serve later in building invariant physics.
-A spin content of the field is discovered as the eigenvalue multiplicities of that operator.
+It may serve as a quadratic form operator for the field, to build invariant physics later on.
+The spin content of the field is discovered as the eigenvalue multiplicities of that operator.
 One test of this formalism confirms that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.

-Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, and Weinberg...
-Shankland's system is the closest thing to the assembly language of nature.
+Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg...
+Shankland's system is the most open, inviting, and unknown...

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>